When and how often should we have sex?

-When trying to get pregnant,m how often should you have sex?
+When trying to get pregnant, how often should you have sex?
 Every day or every other day?
+And when in relationship to ovulation?
 Wait for the ovulation predictor kit (OPK) to become positive?
 Or when the basal body temperature goes up?

-Timing of intercourse is when you try to make love only within a day or two of ovulation.
+Timing intercourse is when you try to make love only once or twice and then only when you think you could be oivulating, within a day or two of ovulation.
 The problem with timing is that has never been shown to improve your pregnancy chances.
 In addition, many women often do not know the exact day that they will ovulate and studies have shown that even in women with regular cycles, ovulation can possibly happen any time.

 Frequency of Intercourse